Brookhaven to hold first ever ‘Restaurant Week’ - Reporter Newspapers

 “We are excited for the inaugural Brookhaven Restaurant Week,” said Renee Areng, executive director of Explore Brookhaven.
 “This is a great opportunity for visitors, as well as residents, to get out and support our fabulous, locally-owned restaurants as they continue on the road to recovery.”

-Restaurants participating in the foodie event include: and Arnette’s Chop Shop, Dixie Q, Haven Restaurant and Bar, HobNob Neighborhood Tavern, Kaleidoscope Bistro & Pub, Lucky’s Burger & Brew, Marlow’s Tavern, Olde Blind Dog Irish Pub, Petite Violette, Pour.
+Restaurants participating in the foodie event include: Arnette’s Chop Shop, Dixie Q, Haven Restaurant and Bar, HobNob Neighborhood Tavern, Kaleidoscope Bistro & Pub, Lucky’s Burger & Brew, Marlow’s Tavern, Olde Blind Dog Irish Pub, Petite Violette, Pour.
 Kitchen + Bar, Pure Taqueria, Red Pepper Taqueria, Secreto Southern Kitchen, There, a Bar & Eatery, Urban Wok, and Valenza.

 Interested diners can view restaurants, menus and pricing at Explore Brookhaven’s website.